ndjinga/SOLVERLAB/README.md

 - [Influence of the mesh on the convergence and low Mach precision  for the PSEUDO-STAGGERED (colocated) finite volume method applied to the 2D wave system]( CDMATH/tests/doc/2DWaveSystemVF_stationary/Convergence_WaveSystem_PStag_SQUARE.ipynb)
-- [Finite elements for the Poisson problem on a cube in 3D (by S. Kameni Ngwamou, PhD student)]( CDMATH/tests/doc/3DPoissonEF/FiniteElements3DPoisson_CUBE.ipynb)
+- [Finite elements for the Poisson problem on a cube in 3D (by Sédrick Kameni Ngwamou, PhD student at university of Yaounde I)](
+  CDMATH/tests/doc/3DPoissonEF/FiniteElements3DPoisson_CUBE.ipynb)
 - [Finite elements for the stationary diffusion of the temperature in a 3D room.
-Influence of the radiator position (by S. Kameni Ngwamou, PhD student)](
+Influence of the radiator position (by Sédrick Kameni Ngwamou, PhD student at university of Yaounde I)](
   CDMATH/tests/doc/3DRoomCoolingEF/3DRoomCoolingEF.ipynb)
 - [Surface Finite elements for the Poisson-Beltrami problem on a sphere in 3D (by Marcial Nguemfouo, PhD student at university of Yaounde I)](
   CDMATH/tests/doc/3DPoissonSphereEF/SynthesisConvergenceFESphere.pdf)